mqchen/Send-page-with-Gmail-Bookmarklet/README.md

 * Unfortunately it removes your email signature.
 * The URL inserted in the boy is in plain-text (but most email clients makes a link)
-* There seems to be a bug in Gmail which disallows multi-byte characters

 ## License: MIT